Ukraine protests increase risks of currency crisis

 Analysts worry less about the risk of sovereign default: Nell calculates that the sovereign must repay $8 billion before the election, of which half is owed to the IMF.

-Emerging markets investor Templeton was reported to have held a $5 billion Ukraine position in August, making its behavior key to the performance of the country's bonds.
+Emerging markets investor Templeton was reported to have held a $5 billion Ukraine position in August, making its behaviour key to the performance of the country's bonds.

 CENTRIFUGAL FORCES